HIlight3R/meshtastic-firmware-unlimited/README.md

 ## Changes compared to the official firmware
 > [!WARNING]
 > This is a modified firmware that if configured incorrectly may violate the laws of your country or damage your equipment.
 Use at your own risk, the author does not bear any responsibility.
-- Increased maximum TX power up to 37 dBm (~5W) for sub-GHz presets, up to 30 dBm (1W) for 2.4GHz preset.
+- TX power is limited only by hardware for all regions.
 - Audio now permitted for all regions.
 - Separated build environments for Windows-1250 and Windows-1251 locales for every device using InkHUD.
 - Included additional Channel (2-7) applets for InkHUD.